MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 6.2 External URL

-Currently, we are providing the possibility for you to upgrade your Subscription payment with extra attachments like External URL.
-Sadly we most likely will not make it to re-introduce this feature from the moment of Nordic Wallet Launch 😢.
-We are really sorry if this will cause any inconvenience for you, but we promise to work on it as soon as possible and introduce the feature right after Launch.
+Before the 12th of March, we provided the possibility for you to update your Subscription payment with extra attachments like External URL.
+We will not be able to re-introduce this feature from the moment of Nordic Wallet Launch
 ⚙️ Tech: API endpoint:  `PUT:/api/providers/{providerId}/payments/{paymentId}/attachment`

 Parameter: `external_attachment_url`

 ### 6.3 Attachment details

-Similarly, as with External URL, we most likely will not make it to re-introduce this feature from the moment of Nordic Wallet Launch.
-We are really sorry if this will cause any inconvenience for you, but we promise to work on it as soon as possible and introduce the feature right after Launch.
+Similarly, as with External URL, we will not make it to re-introduce this feature from the moment of 12th of march.
+We promise to work on it as soon as possible and introduce the feature right after Launch.

 ⚙️ Tech: API endpoint:  `PUT:/api/providers/{providerId}/payments/{paymentId}/attachment`